hms-dbmi/stack/README.md

 ## App Properties

-*** This should be improved by moving these to another file or to a more suitable location within the docker-compose file ***

 - `repository`: This should specify the URL to the app's git repository.
 - `branch`: The particular branch to checkout when cloning the repo.

 ## Setup

-0. Create your Python 2.7+ virtualenv and install requirements:
+0. Create your Python virtualenv and install requirements:
 `pip install -r requirements.txt`

-1. The first step is to make sure the `docker-compose.yml` file is fully and accurately filled out to include the apps and their configurations.
-This includes any volumes needed to mount the app's source within the container.
-This allows for file changes to update the services automatically so changes can be tested immediately.

-2. Second step is to clone all needed repositories into the `apps` directory.
-`stack` includes some convenience commands for managing the subtree repositories.
-See below for details.

-3. The next step is to place any needed overrides in the `overrides/{APP}` directory.
+1. First step is to place any needed overrides in the `overrides/{APP}` directory.
 These files are what will be used to build the image that will be run in the stack.
 Typically they closely mirror the files the app uses in its production environment, but with small tweaks to run locally and to interface with other local apps.
 This directory must contain a `Dockerfile` if the app is to run off a built image.

+2. The next step is to clone all needed repositories into the `apps` directory.
+`stack` includes some convenience commands for managing the subtree repositories.
+Do this with one command by running `stack init`.
+See below for further details on repository management.

+3. The third step is to make sure the `docker-compose.yml` file is fully and accurately filled out to include the apps and their configurations.
+This includes any volumes needed to mount the app's source within the container.
+This allows for file changes to update the services automatically so changes can be tested immediately.
+Verify current setup by running `stack check`.

 4. Lastly, update the hook scripts with any extra bits of code needed to run the stack.
 Whether you need to collect npm